sfc-gh-jgriffith/snowpark-end-to-end-ML-with-hyperparameter-tuning/README.md

 ## 2. Create the Sample Dataset into Snowflake

-Run the rest of the cells in `01_prepare_environment.ipynb` to ingest data into Snowflake
+Run the rest of the cells in `01_prepare_environment.ipynb` to generate a modeling dataset.

 ## 3. Feature Engineering, ML Training and Model Deployment in Snowflake